2024

 This template will walk you through the sections of a nonfiction book.
 It offers guidelines and suggestions without curbing your freedom and creativity.

-If you are having any difficulty, it can help you figure out how to say, and how to say it in the best way.
+If you are having any difficulty, it can help you figure out how to say it, and how to say it in the best way.

 Another one of the big mistakes to avoid when writing a book is using too much slang or jargon.

-The purpose of most nonfiction books is to educate, empower, or teach.
+Most nonfiction books aim to educate, empower, or teach.
 This means that your target audience is looking to know more about the subject you are knowledgeable in.

 If you are having a conversation with another expert in your area of expertise, then using the language of the trade is entirely acceptable.
 If you are going about your day in your chosen field, again, industry-specific language is appropriate.